ruipwang/GastricTME/README.md

 ## Downloading the data

-cell2subtype have been organized into R objects that can be downloaded from /Input_data/.

-Cell level metadata is available in the provided /Input_data/Cell metaData.rda, which contains QC statistics of cells, clinical information of associated samples and cell types.
+Cell level metadata is available in the provided /Input_data/meta.Rdata, which contains sample, tissue type, major cell types and detailed cell types.

-Cell_ID to cell type association for all the TME cells are available in the provided /input_data/cellType_All.rda.
+Specific input data for each figure is also inclued in /Input_data.

-All the processed data are uploading to GEO: GSE234129.
+The processed data are uploading to GEO: GSE234129.

 ## Data visualization